Constanze Hesse (PI)

 Dr Zhong Jian Chee (Keith) obtained his PhD at the University of Nottingham Malaysia in 2023.
 During his PhD, he examined the relationship between autistic traits, musical sophistication, and executive functions.
 He then joined the GRasPER lab, where he currently investigates how people act in the presence of unpleasant-to-touch objects and materials as well as how they interact with such objects and materials (i.e., how they grasp or explore them).

-Daniela Ruseva (Research Assistant)
+Daniela Ruseva (PhD student)